 Peter VanZant, NID Customer who resides off of Ridge Road in Nevada County, shared that he is a voter, which he thinks is important since the NID Board is an elected body and this is a public hearing.
 Many of the things he would have mentioned have already been mentioned, but said he wanted to point out several things.
 The Centennial project that is proposed, and the public does not know all of the aspects of the proposal because they do not have them, will probably be the largest public works project ever built in Nevada County.
 People do not know about it.
 They do not have a lot of information.
 It will be up the ratepayers and taxpayers to pay for this in the long run, whether it is grants from the State or from the Federal Government.
 It will be public money one way or the other, and so the public should know about it.
-The feasibility study (RFP) should be published immediately so that the public understands what exactly the District is measuring.
-He is not sure the District would be measuring what the public would consider an economic feasibility study.
+The feasibility study (RFP) should be published immediately so that the public understands what the public would consider an economic feasibility study.